tier4/driving_log_replayer/docs/use_case/perception.en.md

 - localization: false
 - planning: false
 - control: false
 - sensing: false / true (default value is false.
-Specify in scenario)
+Specify by `LaunchSensing` key for each t4_dataset in the scenario)

 *NOTE: The `tf` in the bag is used to align the localization during annotation and simulation.
 Therefore, localization is invalid.*